 Listen to Massachusetts Congresswoman Ayanna Pressley talk about her experience with being unbanked in America.

 The U.S. has a dual credit market driven by centuries of discriminatory policies and practices.
 The graphic below illustrates this concept with safer, more regulated financial institutions reflected on the blue side and non-traditional, poorly regulated and often less safe financial institutions reflected on the tan side of the graphic.
 NFHA promotes policies, like preserving the disparate impact tool, that expand credit access in the financial mainstream (the blue side of the graphic) because accessing credit in this space yields financial opportunities that inure to the benefit of the consumer and society.
+Unfortunately, borrowers who access credit with subprime or non-traditional lenders often get trapped and find it extremely difficult to access credit from mainstream lenders.
+One reason is because some credit scoring systems ding borrowers who access credit from high-cost or finance company lenders – even if the borrower always pays her bill on time.

 The dual credit market drives disparate and discriminatory outcomes.
 Many alternative financial services providers (the tan side of the graphic) do not report positive credit payments to credit reporting agencies.
 This means that consumers who access credit from the fringe market typically will not gain the benefit of making positive payments because other creditors cannot see that positive payment history.
 But consumers who access credit from the financial mainstream typically gain positive benefits by having their timely payments reported.
 The ability to access credit from financial institutions who will report timely payments to credit reporting agencies is so important because this information is used to enable consumers to develop and build solid credit scores.